 And it’s not that they’ve simply convinced themselves that they love the other person, they actually do love them.
 You can love a friend or relative who’s addicted to drugs or alcohol, even when they’re hurting you and everyone else around them.
 Children can love their neglectful and even abusive parents.
 So in much the same way, we can love a partner who’s terrible for us.

 By itself, love is not enough to sustain a relationship.
 Love is not the reason two people should stay in a relationship.
-True, unconditional love is the wonderful product of two people creating a healthy bond with one another.
+Instead, true, unconditional love is the wonderful product of two people creating a healthy bond with each other.

 More Articles on Love in Relationships